 Wake up, U.S. and other countries that tolerate too much poverty!

-This page became so long and there were so many important ideas to express and illustrate that we've now made another page to talk about the concentration of poverty into relatively few neighborhoods, and what to do about those neighborhoods.
+This page became so long and there were so many important ideas to express and illustrate that we've now made another page to talk about the concentration of poverty into relatively few neighborhoods, and a second to discuss what to do about those neighborhoods.
 Please keep reading, as many people really appreciate these pages.